MTSyntho/Blue-Screen-PC-fake-virus/README.md

 wscript.exe - Checks if you kill wscript.exe and if killed it will force bluescreen.

 # Extra Info
+The compiled version has a 100 megabyte file for no reason.

 This was compiled using WinRAR SFX Archive.

 The timing for the bluescreen is too small in launcher.bat.